- John Appleby made many claims about HANA.

 HANA will not only have implementation costs.
-It will have the highest implementation costs of any of the competing database for the reasons already provided.
+It will have the highest implementation costs of any of the competing databases for the reasons already provided.

 “Most organisations spend a substantial amount on BI projects, and with BW on HANA they will either spend less (fewer full time employees or consultants) or achieve more for the same, in a shorter elapsed time.
 Our benchmarking suggests that project build times are 20-30% less with BW on HANA, leading to an overall saving of 10-12% or more for capital projects.”

-It’s unclear why anyone would listen to Appleby, who released a continual stream of false information, on any of his benchmarks.
-Secondly, it is maddening to see a consulting company like Bluefin Solutions that has repeated inaccuracies that are promotional in nature pose as if it is a research entity.
+It’s unclear why anyone would listen to Appleby, who released a continual stream of false information on any of his benchmarks.
+Secondly, it is maddening to see a consulting company like Bluefin Solutions that has repeated inaccuracies that are promotional in nature pose as a research entity.
 Nothing Bluefin Solutions says about HANA can be accepted without verification.

 Furthermore, BW has abysmal development productivity.
 HANA would simplify this, but there are far better data warehouses on the market that would reduce the built times even more than Appleby’s dubious reduction.

 If one wants better report development productivity, why have one of the least productive data warehouses in the BW?
 Put another way, if report development productivity was a focus, why was BW chosen by the customer in the first place?

 This is usually enough to pay for SAP HANA on its own, several times over.

 - Appleby is trying to sell HANA services; he is not a researcher.
 He will not have any idea if this is true.
 If a consulting organization that sold Oracle services stated that Oracle has lower costs, should you listen to them?
 Of course not.